GE-Bio/FLINO/README.md

 MEDIAN | 0.1586

 It is possible to run all of the FLINO study evaluations.
-This would however take a vary long time if run within a single core.
+This would however take a vary long time if run in series on a single core processor.

 > analysisRun = " eRuns_FLINO.txt"